liborty/TokenCrypt/README.md

 This will recursively update and clean the archive so that it is as if freshly created from the current state of indir.
 This is convenient for backing up purposes.

+There is a vulnerability inherent in `ncrpt` creating directories.
+Specifically, specialist search engines sifting through the whole internet, possibly matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
+Using `expcrypt` below is more secure.

+It is recommended that `expcrypt` be used prior to exporting snapshots of the local indir to any unsecure locations, such as the internet.

+The only reason to ever prefer `ncrpt` over `expcrypt` is when there is a lot of frequent updating of bulky directories to be done.
+This is because `ncrpt`, working with the directories, is not tied to sequential processing and does fully utilise all the host computer cores for overall faster execution.

-Summary: `ncrpt` (encrypt with vowels left out) executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
+Summary: `ncrpt` (encrypt with vowels left out) speedily executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
 Also recursive archiving and subsequent archive maintenance.

+### `expcrypt [options] indir keyfile outfile`

+acts like `ncrpt` in the default 'create new archive' mode.
+Therefore,  the updating options -u and -c are not available here.
+The most important difference is that instead of creating two recognisable output directories, `expcrypt` creates two output files that betray no similarities.
+They even differ in size.

+All the keys for the whole archive are now packed into one sequential keyfile, which replaces previous keydir.
+No filenames are any longer being duplicated or extra file extensions appended.
+This is overall a cleaner solution.

+The total of nine different combinations of compressions can still be used, as before, depending on the input file nd its compressibility properties.

+The compressed and encrypted files that used to go to outdir are now for convenience tarred together, also into a single file.
+If the individual filenames are confidential too, then this file should be encrypted once more.

+There is a price to be paid in terms of the execution time.
+The entire indir tree structure now has to be traversed sequentially, thus reducing the opportunities for parallel execution (those are fully exploited by `ncrpt`).

-### `dcrpt -[h][q][r][v] indir keydir outdir`
+### `impcrypt -[h][q][r][v] infile keyfile outdir`

-is the conceptual inverse of `ncrpt`, although it is simpler.
+unpacks, decrypts and decompresses.
+It acts as the inverse operation for both `ncrpt` and `expcrypt`.
 Its operations are carried out in exactly the reverse order.
-It reads from indir the encrypted files previously created by `ncrpt` and it also reads their associated keys from `keydir`.
-They are paired up by their filenames.
-So, never rename an encrypted file, unless you rename its corresponding key file as well!
-The two directories must always match.
+It reads from indir (or from a tar archive file) the encrypted files previously created by `ncrpt` or `expcrypt` and it also reads their associated keys from `keydir` (or from keys archive file).
+They are paired up by their filenames, so never rename an encrypted file, unless you rename its corresponding key file as well.
+The root filenames in both directories must match.
+Within archive files produced by `expcrypt`, this issue does not arise.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.
-The compression method(s) were recorded for each file in the names of the extension(s) of its keyfile.

-Summary: `dcrpt` (decrypt with vowels left out) matches the keys, decrypts the binary indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.

-### `crptest testdir`

-optionally performs an automated overall test, checking that not a single byte was corrupted anywhere while encrypting and decrypting back the contents of (any) `testdir`.

-## More Secure Alternative

-There is a vulnerability, inherent in `ncrpt` and `dcrpt` design, to specialist search engines sifting through the whole internet, possibly matching up pairs of (keydir outdir) directories by their same structures, file names and sizes.
-Thus, in theory, such engines could pair them up, even if they were uploaded to two unrelated places.

-Two alternative scripts, `expcrypt` and `impcrypt`, address this vulnarability.
-It is recommended that `expcrypt` be used prior to exporting snapshots of the local indir to any unsecure locations, such as the internet; `impcrypt` is for importing them back (for recovery purposes).
-It unpacks, decrypts and decompresses.

 The following can now be done:

 * `expcrypt -r indir keyfile outfile`
-* upload keyfile and outfile to two different places on the internet
+* upload `keyfile` and `outfile` to two different places on the internet
 * delete everything locally, intentionally or by accident:
 `rm -rf indir keydir outdir`
-* at any time and place later, download keyfile and outfile, then
+* at any time and place later, download back `keyfile` and `outfile`, then
 * `impcrypt -r outfile keyfile indir`

-This should result in recovered original state of indir.
-More securely saved in between.
+This should result in recovered original state of `indir`, securely saved in between.

-### `expcrypt [options] indir keyfile outfile`

-acts like `ncrpt` in the 'create new archive' mode.
-Therefore,  the updating options -u and -c no longer apply and have been removed from `expcrypt`.
-The most important difference is that instead of creating two matchable output directories, `expcrypt` creates two output files that betray no similarities.
-They even differ in size.

-All the keys for the whole archive are now packed into one sequential `keyfile`, which replaces previous keydir.
-No filenames are any longer being duplicated or extra file extensions appended, which is a cleaner solution.

-The total of nine different combinations of compressions can be used, as before, depending on the input file nd its compressibility properties.

-The compressed and encrypted files that used to go to outdir are now for convenience tarred together, also into a single file.
-If the individual filenames are confidential too, then this file should be encrypted again.

-There is a price to be paid in terms of the execution time.
-The entire indir tree structure now has to be traversed sequentially, thus reducing the opportunities for parallel execution (those are fully exploited by `ncrpt` and `dcrpt`).
+Summary: `impcrypt` (import crypt) matches the keys, decrypts the indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.

-### `impcrypt [options] infile keyfile outdir`
+### `dcrpt -[h][q][r][v] indir keydir outdir`

-acts like `dcrpt`, except it interprets correctly the export files, here named infile,keyfile, created by `expcrypt`.
+Deprecated.
+Reads, decrypts and decompresses directories containing keys with the old style compression encoding extensions.
+Will be eventually withdrawn.
+In the meantime, use it to convert any existing archive directories to the new format.

 ## Background Scripts and Programs (not needed by the user)